vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Wed Apr 27 03:18:04 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Thu Apr 28 03:45:50 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER